 Otitis media occurs most commonly in young children.
 The exact causes are not known.
 Increasingly, chronic bacterial infection is also thought to play a role.

-A child's immune system develops, a child is less likely to get infected with bacteria and viruses, which cause an upper respiratory tract infection ("cold") and subsequent otitis media.
+As a child’s immune system develops, a child is less likely to get infected with bacteria and viruses, which cause an upper respiratory tract infection (“cold”) and subsequent otitis media.
 It follows that as children grow, they are less likely to have trouble with otitis media.

 Increasingly bacterial biofilms are being implicated.
-Bacteria are now recognised as existing in two forms - free floating (planktonic) or in sophisticated communities called biofilms, which adhere to both biological and non-biological surfaces.
+Bacteria are now recognised as existing in two forms – free floating (planktonic) or in sophisticated communities called biofilms, which adhere to both biological and non-biological surfaces.
 Many chronic infectious diseases including otitis media, tonsillitis and chronic rhinosinusitis appear to be caused by bacteria living in a biofilm state.
 Biofilms have been defined as a “structured community of bacterial cells enclosed in a self-produced polymeric matrix and adherent to an inert or living surface”.
-In a biofllm state, bacteria produce an extracellular matrix (often referred to as “slime”), which protects its inhabitants against environmental threats including “biocides, antibiotics, antibodies, surfactants, bacteriophages and foraging predators such as free living amoebae and white blood cells”.
+In a biofllm state, bacteria produce an extracellular matrix (often referred to as “slime”), which protects its inhabitants against environmental threats including “biocides, antibiotics, antibodies, surfactants, bacteriophages and foraging predators such as free-living amoebae and white blood cells”.
 Bacteria within biofilms are difficult to culture and highly refractory to conventional antibiotic treatment.

 We know some important risk factors, but not all the reasons why some children develop otitis media.
 There is some limited evidence linking bottle feeding to early development of acute otitis media.
 This may be because of the immune protective effect of antibodies passed through breast milk.